What is Palliative Care?

 It is important to evaluate different palliative care facilities and providers to determine which option is best for you or your loved one.

-Your local hospital or cancer center will have information about nearby palliative care facilities.
+Your local hospital or cancer center will often have information about nearby palliative care facilities.
 Your doctor may also have suggestions or recommendations about palliative care providers.
-Additionally, there are national organizations such as the National Hospice and Palliative Care Organization which offer online resources.
+Additionally, national organizations such as the National Hospice and Palliative Care Organization offer online resources.

 Each palliative care facility and provider have their own methods and strategies.
 Talk with a medical professional to consider if a particular facility is a right fit for your specific needs as a mesothelioma patient.

 Get Help Through Palliative Treatment

 Some mesothelioma resources you may be able to access include:

 - Free Mesothelioma Resource Guide: Get our in-depth printed guide to carry information with you.

 - Free Doctor Match program: Our patient advocates can connect you with a doctor who specializes

 - Mesothelioma compensation: Mesothelioma victims may be eligible for legal compensation from asbestos-product manufacturers.

 Palliative care is mainly used to manage pain and alleviate symptoms in the later stages of mesothelioma.
 It is not used as a curative treatment, which is focused on improving life expectancy.